homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

 ---
 templateKey: tour-page
 meta:
   title: Port St Johns – Coffee Bay Backpacker Trail, Central Wild Coast
   description: A trail well suited to the fitter and more budget conscious hiker looking for an authentic & iconic Wild Coast experience.
 Overnight in backpackers and village homestays.
+destination: wildcoast
+activity:
+  - name: hiking
+    featured: 8
+    listing:
+      image: ../../img/listing/WCH-PSJ-CBay.JPG
+      title: Port St Johns – Coffee Bay Trail
+      subtitle: Shipwrecks, backpackers, and dramatic headlands
+      description: The 60km stretch of undulating Wild Coast terrain from Port St John's to Coffee Bay, is well suited to the fitter and more budget conscious traveller looking for an authentic Wild Coast Experience.
+On this 5 day guided hike, you can chose between friendly village homestays, chilled out backpackers, or a combination of both.
+subActivity:
+  - hiking
 tourName: Port St John’s to Coffee Bay Backpacker Hike
 slug: psj-coffee-bay-backpacker-hike
-featured: 7
-popular: 0
 featuredImage: ../../img/generic/PP-psj-cbay.jpg

 longDescription:
   - The 60km stretch of Wild Coast from Port St Johns to Coffee Bay is well suited to the fitter traveller looking for an authentic Wild Coast Experience.
 On this 5 day guided hiking trail you can chose between friendly village homestays, chilled-out backpackers, private holiday cottages, or a mixture of all.
   - From the lush coastal forests of Silaka to the rolling hills of Mpande, the PSJ to Coffee Bay hiking trail traverses grassland, rocky shores, mangrove-clad estuaries, sandy bays, nature reserves and passes through many colourful rural villages.

 fromPricing: R4000
 difficultyLevel: challenging
 duration: 5 Days
 details:
   - heading: Trip Duration
     description:
       - 5 Hike Days / 6 Nights.
       - Extra day extension to Hole-in-the-Wall
   - heading: Daily Distances
     description: